Fields overview

 unityAudioClip | AudioClip | ||

-unityObject | Object | Starting with v.1.5.6 additional type constraint can be added.
-Code generators generate proper type (using type from constraint) | |
+unityObject | Object | Any Unity asset type can be referenced.
+Additional type constraint can also be added and Code Generators generate proper property type | |

 List of Primitives | listBool | List<bool> | |